Integrating Research to Practice: Lower Back and Pelvic Pain – Calgary

 - how to use curiosity and exploration by learning and practicing different hands on techniques.

-- incorporating movement modifications to make your assessment, treatment and homecare more effective
+- how to incorporate movement modifications to make your assessment, treatment and homecare more effective

 - the best therapeutic exercises and rehab protocols to maximize the possibilities of improved treatment outcomes